Karql/elastalert2-server/README.md

 - **GET `/templates`**

-    Returns a list of directories and templates that exist in the `templatesPath` (from the config) and are being run by the ElastAlert process.
+    Returns a list of directories and templates that exist in the `templatesPath` (from the config) and are being run by the ElastAlert2 process.

 - **GET `/templates/:id`**